skyguy126/traffic_inference/README.md

 ```

 2. Start CARLA inside the docker container `./scripts/run_simulator.sh`
+    - The aforementioned scripts also forward all ports to the host for easier development.
 1. Load the map used in the writeup: `python ./scripts/dev/load_town5.py`
     - This will load the world used in the project writeup and move the observer camera to a birds eye view.